Approaching your Abuser

 Taking the decision to approach your abuser will not be easy.
 It is advisable that you talk this through with a therapist or at least a very close friend.
 If you don’t have a confidant then we recommend that you do not approach the perpetrator of your abuse.

-There are a number of reasons why you feel you should contact your abuser:
+There are a number of reasons why you might feel like you should contact your abuser:

 - telling him/her how you felt and how you feel now is an important part of the disclosure phase